cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 go: downloading golang.org/x/text v0.0.0-20171227012246-e19ae1496984
 ```

-This stage will create `go.sum` which will contain verification hashes of modules that you `sync`d and remove unused imports from `go.mod` so make sure to commit these two files again or amend the previous commit.
+This stage will create `go.sum`, which will contain verification hashes of modules that you synced.
+It will also remove unused imports from `go.mod`, so make sure to commit these two files again or amend the previous commit.

 ### Step #4 - Run Your Code!